mobaswirul/Express-Server-with-MySQL-Database/README.md

 # Express-Server-with-MySQL-Database

-This is a simple (may be the simplest) Express server with MySQL database.
+This is a tutorial to build a simple (may be the simplest) Express server with MySQL database.

 ## Option 1: Clone and Run
 - Clone or download the repository.